hammerheim-game/hammerheim-rules/3-warbands/norse.md

 ‘bonded’ to the Jarl by the oath of servitude.
 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |4 3 2 3 3 1 2 1 6
-Weapons/Armor: Bondsmen may be equipped with weapons and armor from the Heroes Equipment list.
+Weapons/Armour: Bondsmen may be equipped with weapons and armour from the Heroes Equipment list.
 Skills: The Bondsmen may choose from Combat, Strength & Speed when he gains a new skill.
 In addition, the Bondsmen may choose from the Norse Special Skill list.